abdurahman-harouat/athan_app/README.md

 ## introduction

-Athan app that displays prayer times for an entire month according to your geographical location based on GPS, in addition to a notification you will get before athan at a specific time.
+Athan app that displays prayer times for the current month and the next month according to your geographical location based on GPS, in addition to a notification you will get before athan at a specific time.

 [API](https://aladhan.com/prayer-times-api)